Use this page to find out everything you need to know about our city centre security improvements:

 Works and traffic information

-Traffic diversions will be in place to allow entry to Westgate Street, Saw Close and Upper Borough Walls via the temporary entrance at the junction of Westgate Street and Westgate Buildings.
-Exit will be via a temporary exit at Barton Street/Wood Street/Quiet Street and New Bond Street.
+Traffic entering via the access at Cheap Street, Westgate Street, Saw Close and Upper Borough Walls will need to exit via a temporary exit at Barton Street/Wood Street/Quiet Street and New Bond Street.
 Drivers must exit New Bond Street to the left to avoid the bus gate between 10am and 6pm.

-Blue Badge holders and other exempt vehicles will still be able to access and park in the secure zone but will need to enter via Westgate Buildings and Parsonage Lane and then exit via Saw Close and Barton Street.
-Diversions will be clearly signposted, and marshals will be available at Westgate Buildings to complete their usual security checks and to help direct people.
+Blue Badge holders and other exempt vehicles will still be able to access and park in the secure zone but will need to exit via Saw Close and Barton Street.

-Deliveries and waste collections will still be possible before 10am and after 6pm initially via Westgate Buildings, with alternative parking and loading available nearby on the High Street and New Bond Street.
-We will be writing directly to businesses to explain in detail how this will be managed.
+Deliveries and waste collections will still be possible before 10am and after 6pm, with alternative parking and loading available nearby on the High Street and New Bond Street.
+We have written directly to businesses to explain in detail how this will be managed.

 View or download the diversion plan (PDF)